ElektraInitiative/libelektra/doc/decisions/decision_process.md

 The first step is to create a PR with:

-- **one** decision, where at least the "Problem" and "Considered Alternatives" are filled out.
+- **one** decision, where at least the "Problem" is filled out.
 - a link from [README.md](README.md) from the "Drafts" section to this decision.
+- optional backlinks from related decisions.

 > At least the problem must be clear to everyone involved before the decision can leave the "Drafts" status.